William A. Doebele Fellowship in Community Design

 Administered through the Office of Career Services, the Fellowship provides stipends for current GSD students to contribute design and planning skills through Community Service Fellowship Program summer internships in nonprofit or governmental organizations.

-Boya Zhou (MLA I AP ’23) will work with Matthew Mazzotta’18 and the St. Lawrence County Arts Council in Potsdam, New York.
-She will help to bring several rural communities into participation with contemporary design processes to tackle their unique and often neglected public spaces.
+(MLA I AP ’23) worked with Matthew Mazzotta’18 and the St. Lawrence County Arts Council in Potsdam, New York.

-Sarah Page (MAUD ’23) will work at Broad Community Connections in New Orleans as a research and design intern in three major impact areas: project research and fieldwork, strategic planning, and undergraduate intern support.
+Sarah Page (MAUD ’23) worked at Broad Community Connections in New Orleans as a research and design intern.

-Austin Sun (MArch I / MLA I ’24) will work at MASS Design Group where he will help on a project for a year round market and community food center in downtown Albuquerque.
-He will assist in the conceptual design phase, working on renderings, drawings, diagrams, and gathering feedback from local organizations.
+Austin Sun (MArch I / MLA I ’24) worked at MASS Design Group where he will help on a project for a year round market and community food center in downtown Albuquerque.

 Stockard Fellowship